Riviera71/Flare-Switch/README.md

 Download the zip archive from the releases, unzip the archive.
 Copy the "flare" folder in "switch" folder on Switch micro SD card.

-The mods folder should be in the same directory as the flare executable when building from source.
+The mods folder should be in the same directory as the flare.nro file.
+The Empyrean campaign is choosen by default, but you can change it in "Mods" tab.
+Disable "empyrean_camp" and enable "alpha_demo" the first Flare game campaign.

 That's all, enjoy!

 ## Default button mapping

-| Button  | Description
+| Button  | Action
 |---------|-----------------------------------
 | `A`     | Accept
-| `B`     | Cancel
+| `B`     | Cancel, Escape
 | `X`     | Main1
 | `Y`     | Main2
 | `LJoy`  | Moving character, menus navigation